exonum/exonum-btc-anchoring/README.md

 ```

-## Configuration parameters
+## Configuration Parameters

 ### For the `generate-template` subcommand

-* `btc-anchoring-network` - bitcoin network type used for downloading Bitcoin blocks headers.
+* `btc-anchoring-network` - Bitcoin network type used for downloading Bitcoin blocks headers.

   Possible values: [mainnet, testnet, regtest]

 * `btc-anchoring-interval` - interval in blocks between anchored blocks.
-* `btc-anchoring-fee` - transaction fee per byte in satoshi that anchoring nodes should use.
+* `btc-anchoring-fee` - transaction fee per byte in satoshis that anchoring nodes should use.
 * `btc-anchoring-utxo-confirmations` - the minimum number of confirmations for the first funding transaction.

 ### For the `generate-config` subcommand

-* `btc-anchoring-rpc-host` - Bitcoin rpc url.
+* `btc-anchoring-rpc-host` - Bitcoin RPC URL.
-* `btc-anchoring-rpc-user` - User to login into bitcoind.
+* `btc-anchoring-rpc-user` - User to login into `bitcoind`.
-* `btc-anchoring-rpc-password` - Password to login into bitcoind.
+* `btc-anchoring-rpc-password` - Password to login into `bitcoind`.

 ### For the `finalize` subcommand

-* `btc-anchoring-create-funding-tx` - if this option is set, node will create an initial funding
+* `btc-anchoring-create-funding-tx` - if this option is set, the node will create an initial
-  transaction with the given amount in satoshis and return it identifier.
+  funding transaction with the given amount in satoshis and return its identifier.
 * `btc-anchoring-funding-txid` - Identifier of the initial funding transaction which was created
   previously using the option above.